fullaware/astrosurge/README.md

 ## Overview

-The **AstroSurge** is a simulation designed to manage asteroid mining operations, resource extraction, and economic decision-making.
-The project allows users to plan missions, mine asteroids, manage ships, and sell valuable resources.
+**AstroSurge** is a simulation designed to manage asteroid mining operations, resource extraction, and economic decision-making.
+The project allows users to plan missions, mine asteroids, manage ships, and sell their valuable resources.
 It combines elements of resource management, logistics, and strategy to create a dynamic and engaging experience.

 ### Missions
 ![missions screen](missions.png)